wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Create a payment button widget to accept payment in any currency accepted by PayPal.
 * Ability to specify a payment subject for each paypal payment widget.
 * Ability to specify a custom button image for the payment button.
+* Ability to specify a cancel URL for the payment widget.
+* Create a payment widget to accept any amount from your customer.

 == Usage ==